Joel-Bauer/movie_reconstruction_code/README.md

 # Run analysis with downloaded reconstructions
 To run the jupyter notebooks below, first create an environment using requiremnts_analysis.txt

-## To analyse results of the natural movie reconstruction (and ensembling effect)
+## Natural movie reconstruction (and ensembling effect)
 run analyse_reconstructions.ipynb.

 This will produce figure panels for Fig 1-3 and supplementary Fig 1 & 3.
+This are the core results of the paper.

-## To analyse results of the population ablation experiment
+## Population ablation experiment
 run analyse_reconstructions_population_reduction.ipynb.

-This will produce Fig 5.
+This will produce Fig 5. to test the effect of neural population size on movie reconstruction quality.

-## To analyse results of the Gaussian noise stimuli reconstruction
+## Gaussian noise stimuli reconstructions
 run analyse_reconstructions_gaussian_noise.ipynb.

-This will produce Fig 4.
+This will produce Fig 4. to asses the resolution limits of the reconstruction process.

-## To analyse results of the drifting grating stimuli reconstruction
+## Drifting grating stimuli reconstructions
 run analyse_reconstructions_drifting_gratings.ipynb.

-This will produce figure panels from supplementary Fig 2.
+This will produce supplementary Fig 2. to asses the resolution limits of the reconstruction process.

 # Run reconstructions from scratch
 The .sbatch files described below are designed to run the code on an HPC.
 To execute them as they are convert the docker container file to a singularity container.